 What’s the Difference Between Traditional and Headless E-Commerce?

 Every website has two sides.
-There’s the customer-facing side (front end) and the side used to design and manage the website (back end).
+There’s the customer-facing side (the front-end) and the side used to design and manage the website (the back-end).

-Traditional and headless e-commerce refers to the way these two sides work together to create the design and functionality of your e-commerce store.
+Traditional and headless e-commerce refers to how these two sides work together to create the design and functionality of an e-commerce store.

-We’ll explain how each option works below, but to give you a quick visualization of the differences between traditional and headless e-commerce, think about them in terms of houses.
+I’ll explain how each option works below, but to give you a quick visualization of the differences between traditional and headless e-commerce, think about them in terms of houses:

-Traditional e-commerce is like buying a home and adding the final changes to suit your tastes.
+- Traditional e-commerce is like buying a home and then making changes to suit your tastes.

-Headless e-commerce is like designing and building a house with every feature exactly the way you want it.
+- Headless e-commerce is like designing and building a house with every feature the way you want it.

-In traditional e-commerce solutions, the programming logic of the site’s front ends and back ends are linked.
-Any changes made to one side impact the other, sometimes in unexpected ways.
+In traditional e-commerce software, the site’s front and back-end programming logic is linked.
+Any changes made to one side impacts the other — sometimes in unexpected ways.

-To prevent these types of issues, traditional e-commerce platforms create predetermined front-end solutions that work in harmony with the back end.
-This limits customization, but it ensures your site runs smoothly.
+To prevent these issues, traditional e-commerce platforms create pre-determined front-end solutions that work harmoniously with the back-end.
+This limits customization, but it ensures a site runs smoothly.

-It also enables you to make minor modifications, such as font size or background colors, without any coding skills or the help of a developer.
+It also enables you to make minor modifications, such as changing font size or background colors, without knowing any coding skills or getting a developer’s help.

-Headless e-commerce provides nearly endless options for customization because it decouples the front ends and back ends of the site.
-It was created to adapt to customers’ ever-growing demands for an exceptional user experience, especially one that provides personalized content.
+Headless e-commerce provides nearly endless options for customization because it decouples the front and back-end of the site.
+It was created to adapt to customers’ ever-growing demands for an exceptional experience, especially one that provides personalized content.

-Updates to the site code are relayed through an application programming interface (API) rather than directly impacting the front end.
+Updates to the site code are relayed through an application programming interface (API) rather than impacting the front-end.
 This means developers can focus on the front-end modifications without worrying about breaking the logic and function layers of the whole website.

-There are no templated storefronts for headless e-commerce solutions.
+There are no templated storefronts in headless e-commerce.
 The site pages are built from scratch.

-This is a more time-consuming approach than traditional e-commerce, but it allows developers to design a digital storefront that looks and functions exactly the way you want them to design it for you.
+This is a more time-consuming approach than traditional e-commerce, but it allows developers to design a digital storefront that looks and functions exactly how you want it.